SAZZAD1Q2/Space-Hub/README.md

 # 📖  Space Travelers' Hub <a name="about-project"></a>

 **Space Travelers' Hub** is a web application for a company that provides commercial and scientific space travel services.
-The application will allow users to book rockets and join selected space missions.
+This application will allow users to book rockets and join selected space missions.
 Data is being fetched by API.

 ## 🛠 Built With <a name="built-with"></a>